3 Ways to Reignite Your Motivation at Work this SummerHaley Hamm

 Summer.
 The word can elicit excitement to spend time with family and friends at grill outs, block parties, or on the trails.
-But much like a muggy day in mid-July, the “dailiness” of tasks can s-l-o-w-l-y take it’s toll on your will to keep hustling at work.
+But much like a muggy day in mid-July, the dailiness of tasks can s-l-o-w-l-y take a toll on your will to keep hustling at work.

-Any work that is worth it’s while, adds value to human lives.
-If it’s work worth doing, your daily tasks of email, phone calls, and client meetings matters, because people matter.
+Any work that is worthwhile adds value to human lives.
+If it’s work worth doing, your daily tasks of email, phone calls, and client meetings matter, because people matter.
 Keep showing that you care about their flourishing and strive to keep their best interest in mind.
 Find ways to let your clients, coworkers, and business partners know you care about them.

-Ask your employees, coworkers, or supervisors what “wins” they’ve had at work in the past week.
+Ask your employees, coworkers, or supervisors what wins they’ve had at work in the past week.
 Then, take time to celebrate their success with them.
 Tell them you appreciate the work they do.
-A little gratitude will go a long way towards keeping you and your team motivated.
+A little gratitude will go a long way toward keeping you and your team motivated.

 Put these three hints into practice, and be sure to make it personal, to create a list to help boost your hustle (and your morale!) at work this summer.